Unleash the Potential of Your Texts with Powerful Keywords Extraction Using NLP and Python

 TL; DR: Keyword extraction is the process of automatically extracting the most important words and phrases from a document or text.
 Using Spark NLP, it is possible to accurately extract keywords from any text.

-- Document summarization: Keywords can be used to summarize the main topics or themes of a document, helping users to quickly understand its content without having to read the entire document.
+- Document summarization: Keywords can be used to summarize the main topics or themes of a document, helping users quickly understand its content without having to read the entire document.

 - Content categorization: Keywords can be used to categorize documents based on their content, allowing users to easily find documents on specific topics.